JCumin/Brachylog/README.md

 For example, the program `bArA`, which uses the variable `A`, the built-in predicate `b` - Behead and the built-in predicate `r` - Reverse, will return `True.` if its input minus the first element is a palindrome (i.e. is identical to its reverse), and `False.` otherwise.
 Here is a breakdown of what's happening:

-    b     § An implicit variable V0 is unified with Input minus the first element A    § Unifies variable A with V0 r   § An implicit variable V1 is unified with the reverse of A = V0 A  § Unifies variable A with V1
+    bA    § A is unified with the Input minus its first element rA  § Unify A with its own reverse

 If the Input minus its first element is not a palindrome, the last unification of `A` with `V1` will fail, and thus the main predicate will return false since it is only constitued of implicit logical *ands*.